plabayo/rama/rama/README.md

 which should allow you to focus only on the config of the proxy and any custom services you might wish to use.
 ```

-> The name is Japanese for llama, the mascot and spiritual inspiration of this proxy framework.

 ## Goals